techatspree/maven-latex-plugin/README.md

-A completely different problem is introduced by the fact, that with new test method based on diffing real `pdf`'s, the tests become sensitive on the versions of `pdflatex`.
+A completely different problem is introduced by the fact, that with new test method based on diffing real `pdf`'s, the tests become sensitive on the versions of `lualatex`.
-In particular, if the version of `pdflatex` changes, the `pdf` files used for comparison must be changed also.
+In particular, if the version of `lualatex` changes, the `pdf` files used for comparison must be changed also.
 To that end, run a script copying the current `pdf`s overwriting the blueprints from the base directory (this presupposes development in Linux):